dynova/dynova.github.io/_pages/hobbies.md

 ---

 <p>
 In addition to my academic background, I have had the chance to participate in many activities.
-To mention a couple of them, I enjoy competitive chess and outdoor activities including hiking, mountain climbing, and other adventures.
+To mention a few of them, I enjoy competitive chess and outdoor activities including hiking, mountain climbing, and other adventures.
 </p>

 <link rel="stylesheet" type="text/css" href="../assets/css/main.css">